mattlucht/pension_guidance/content/guaranteed_income.md

 </div>
 {::options parse_block_html="true" /}

-## Types of annuities
+## Annuities

-Types of annuities you can buy:
+The types of annuity you can get include:

 - single - only you get paid an income either for life or for a fixed number of years
 - joint - payments continue to your spouse/partner after you die